Controlled Training Data Generation with Diffusion Models

 where $\L_\mathrm{adv} = -\L$ and $y$ is sampled from $\D_\t{train}$.
 Note that the sample $\xsample$ is differentiable w.r.t. the embeddings $w$ which allows us to use gradient-based optimization.
 We call the prompts that result from solving the above optimization problem \aplong~(\ap).

-\textbf{Avoiding $(\xsample, y)$ alignment collapse.} The adversarial objective in \cref{eq:adversarial-opt} aims to fool the model $f$.
-However, it may instead fool the label-conditioning mechanism of the generative model $\gen$, resulting in $c_{\emb_\t{adv}}$ generating samples $\xsample\sim\gen(y, c_{\emb_\t{adv}})$ that are not faithful to $y$ (see \cref{fig:method_collapse}~\figright).
+\textbf{Avoiding $(\xsample, y)$ alignment collapse.} While the adversarial objective in \cref{eq:adversarial-opt} aims to fool the model $f$, it may instead fool the label-conditioning mechanism of the generative model $\gen$, resulting in $c_{\emb_\t{adv}}$ generating samples $\xsample\sim\gen(y, c_{\emb_\t{adv}})$ that are not faithful to $y$ (see \cref{fig:method_collapse}~\figright).
 To avoid this collapse, we use the following techniques.

-To avoid this, we further constrain the expressiveness of the generation process.
-There are several ways to do so.

 First, we limit the expressivity of the generative model using the SDEdit method~\citep{meng2021sdedit}.
-It conditions the generation process on the original image by starting the denoising process from a noised version of $x$ instead of pure noise.
-Thus, it constrains the expressive power of the generative model to produce samples closer to the original image $x$, {and, therefore, more faithful to $y$.}
+It conditions the generation process on the original image $x$ by starting the denoising process from its noised version instead of pure noise, constraining the expressive power of the generative model and producing samples closer to the original image $x$, {and, therefore, more faithful to $y$.}

-Additionally, some constraints can be implemented w.r.t $\L_\mathrm{adv}$.
-For the depth estimation task, we employ an early stopping criterion and stop the adversarial optimization when the loss reaches a certain task-specific threshold.
-For semantic classification, choosing $\L_\mathrm{adv}$ to be the negative cross-entropy loss, although natural, may not be a good choice.
-Indeed, for iWildCam, although we keep the class mask intact, we observed that optimizing the negative cross-entropy loss may lead to the generation of another class somewhere else in the image, e.g. an elephant is generated next to a giraffe, destroying the $(\xsample,y)$ alignment.
-Thus, for iWildCam, we choose to maximize the uncertainty or entropy of the model's prediction on the generated images.
-We provide more details in the \supmat~\cref{app:iwild-alignment-collapse}.
+Additionally, we implement constraints w.r.t. $\L_\mathrm{adv}$.
+For depth estimation, we employ an early stopping criterion and stop the adversarial optimization when the loss reaches a certain threshold. {We also experimented with constraining the embedding weights $w$ to be close to existing vectors from the vocabulary in E.q.~\ref{eq:adversarial-opt}.
+However, we found that this significantly reduces the expressivity of the generations.
+Thus, we do not constrain $w$ during optimization.} For image classification, we found that adversarial optimization of the standard cross-entropy loss can lead to the generation of images of another class (e.g., generating elephant, when $y=\mathrm{giraffe}$).
+We, therefore, maximize the entropy of the model's predictions, i.e., its uncertainty, instead, which we found to lead to the generation of aligned $(\xsample,y)$ examples.
+Please see \cref{app:iwild-alignment-collapse} for more details and examples.

-Finally, our CLIP~\cite{radford_learning_2021} guidance loss introduced in \cref{sec:clip-guidance} further constrains possible perturbations to a target distribution and helps to avoid the generation of non-realistic images.